 - Endoscopy.
 Your healthcare provider uses a tiny camera on a thin, flexible tube to look inside your esophagus for signs of irritation.

 - Esophageal pH test for stomach acid.
 Your provider will put sensors or thin wires into your esophagus either while you're awake or with an endoscopy.
 These sensors or wires are left in place to gather information over 1 to 3 days.
 This can show if stomach acid backs up in the esophagus.

 Treatment depends on the cause.
 It will also depend on how severe the condition is.
 Treatments include:

 - Taking medicines.
 Acid-blocking medicine causes your stomach to make less acid.
 Other medicines can sometimes help make the valve between the esophagus and stomach stronger.
 This valve is called the lower esophageal sphincter (LES).
 It keeps stomach acid in your stomach.
 Other medicines may include infection-fighting medicines (such as antibiotics).
-You may take steroids to help certain kinds of esophagitis.
+You may take steroids to reduce swelling (inflammation) in certain kinds of esophagitis.

 - Not taking certain medicines.
-Don’t take ibuprofen and similar NSAIDs, or aspirin unless your healthcare provider tells you to.
+Don’t take aspirin or ibuprofen and similar NSAIDs unless your healthcare provider tells you to.

 - Not eating certain foods.
 If food allergies cause your condition, you will need to not eat those foods.

 - Dilation.
 This is stretching of the esophagus.
 It is done during an endoscopy.